JiQi-da/Mixed-Graph-ADMM/ReadMe.md

 3. Introduce auxiliary variables $\mathbf{z}_u,\mathbf{z}_d$, optimize $\mathbf{x}, \mathbf{z}_u,\mathbf{z}_d$ and $\phi$ in the same loop.

 ## Mission
+- Take notes of the ADMM's parameter to find the best to converge.
-To find what leads to `NaN` in computing
+- Take notes of what parameter leads to `NaN` in `L^d_r.T x`.
+- Check the results for CGD parameters.

+## Results